dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

 # YAML Stages Based Publishing

-This document describes the new Yaml based approach that will be used for package publishing.
+This document describes the new YAML based approach that will be used for package publishing.
 This applies for builds from public branches, as well as for internal branches, with a few additional considerations.

 ## What are YAML stages?